CMBAgents/cmbagent/cmbagent/data/cobaya/cobaya_evaluate.md

-# Setting up a yaml parameter file for cobaya evaluate mode
+# How to evaluate a likelihood with cobaya?

 Here how to structure the yaml file when we are asked about evaluating a likelihood at some parameter values.